-At Lebowitz & Mzhen, LLC, our experienced personal injury attorneys are fully aware that trucking accidents are some of the most dangerous and potentially lethal of any traffic-related collisions, especially for individuals traveling in passenger cars, minivans and on motorcycles.
+At Lebowitz & Mzhen Personal Injury Lawyers, our experienced personal injury attorneys are fully aware that trucking accidents are some of the most dangerous and potentially lethal of any traffic-related collisions, especially for individuals traveling in passenger cars, minivans and on motorcycles.
 Even those larger sport utility vehicles, which are much bigger in a relative sense than other passenger vehicles, are no match for a fully-loaded tractor-trailer rig.
 In general, when an interstate or beltway wreck involves a large commercial motor vehicle (CMV), the odds of occupants in smaller cars and trucks being severely hurt are quite high.

 Our legal staff has helped numerous automobile and trucking accident victims who have been injured as a result of another individual’s carelessness or outright negligence.
 We understand the significant pain and discomfort that can follow in the wake of a severe car, motorcycle or trucking-related roadway collision.
 In the case of commercial truck wrecks, the difference between being badly hurt or killed can hinge on something as simple as the speed at which the crash occurs or the juxtaposition of the vehicles involved.